pingcap/tidb-course-201-lab/lab-guide/guide/en/201.4-Java/lab-1-Database-Connector.md

 ```

 ## Controlling transactions
 1. Go through the sample code - [DemoJdbcExecuteUpdateTransactionControl.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcExecuteUpdateTransactionControl.java).
-Pleate note the `connection.setAutoCommit(false)` in the code, because of it the autocommit feature is disabled.
+Please note the `connection.setAutoCommit(false)` in the code, because of it the autocommit feature is disabled.

 2. Run demo script.
 ```